dfrodriguezp/PiCM-cpp/README.md

 $ make
 ```

-3. Run a simuation with
+3. Run a simulation with

 ```bash
 $ ./main path/to/jsonfile.json